Skip to main content

 Multiple metres

-A site identifies a single head (digital) meter.
-In case you have multiple head meters, you should register these as multiple sites.
+Multiple Meters: A site typically identifies a single head (digital) meter.
+If a location has multiple head meters, you should register them as distinct sites.

-To create an endpoint, you need at least its identifier.
+To create a site, you need at least its grid identifier.

 import requests